fasino97/ssi-vsearch-mmseqs2/README.md

 The download and inforamtion about MMSeqs2 can be found on this Github repository: https://github.com/soedinglab/MMseqs2.

 ## Post-Processing
 Post-processing for SSI-VSEARCH and SSI-MMSeqs2 can be found in two seperate codes.
 SSI-VSEARCH's post-processing code requires .cd-hit files.
 SSI-MMSeqs2's post-processing requires a .tsv file.
 This is not the file immeditately given when MMSeqs2 clusters, so that output result must be put through MMSeqs2's createtsv function to get the proper file format.
+Both codes run similarly; inputs for both are a training fasta file, a testing fasta file, and the clustering output file.